xinwenfu/GenCyber/Hash/README.md

 rm ~/.john/john.pot
 ```

+### Hands-on 4: Cracking your own password
 - Test security of your own password
-Create your password hash by replacing abc123 with your own password
+Create your password hash by replacing abc123 below with your own password
 ```
 openssl passwd -1 -salt RnYtvEVV abc123
 ```
 *-1* specifies password hash format.

 This command will create something like the following: $1$xyz$X5pC0RUqKE5mOgXcDDgFk0.
-Replace the corresponding part of one user password hash data in mypasswd using the result and run the following command again.
+Replace the corresponding part of one user password hash data in *mypasswd* using the result and run the following command again.
 ```
 john mypasswd
 ```